vana-com/vana-smart-contracts/README.md

 `DLP_NAME`: The name of your Data Liquidity Pool.
 Choose a descriptive name for your DLP.

-`DLP_PUBLIC_KEY`: A pubic key for your DLP.
+`DLP_PUBLIC_KEY`: A public key for your DLP.
 This is used for encryption purposes.
 Make sure to generate a strong, unique key.

 `DLP_TOKEN_NAME`: The name of the token associated with your DLP.
 This will be visible in token listings.